Derby Festival Trainers Facts and Figures

 4 French-trained challengers have been successful 10 times, with Pour Moi (2011) the first French raider to score since Empery in 1976.
 In the 1977 Derby, won by The Minstrel, six of the first seven home were either trained in Ireland or France.
 The full list of French victors (with trainers): Durbar (Herman Duryea, 1914), Pearl Diver (Percy Carver, 1947), My Love (Dick Carver, 1948), Galcador (Charles Semblat, 1950), Phil Drake (Francois Mathet, 1955), Lavandin (Alec Head, 1956), Relko (Francois Mathet, 1963), Sea-Bird (Etienne Pollet, 1965), Empery (Maurice Zilber, 1976) and Pour Moi (Andre Fabre, 2011).

-5 The Andreas Wohler-trained Chopin, who was supplemented for the 2013 Investec Derby at a cost of £75,000 five days before, became the first German-trained colt to run in the Classic.
-He was followed in 2015 by another German participant Rogue Runner.
+5 The Andreas Wohler-trained Chopin, who was supplemented for the 2013 Investec Derby at a cost of £75,000 five days before, became the first German-trained colt to run in the Classic, finishing seventh.
+He was followed in 2015 by another German participant Rogue Runner (ninth).

 6 In the 1977 Derby, won by The Minstrel, six of the first seven home were either trained in Ireland or France.
 In total there have been 11 Derby winners sent out from the famous Ballydoyle stables in Co Tipperary, Ireland.
 Australia in 2014, Ruler Of The World in 2013, Camelot in 2012, High Chaparral in 2002 and Galileo in 2001, trained by the present trainer Aidan O’Brien, joined the six winners from the yard by the great Vincent O’Brien (no relation) – Larkspur (1962), Sir Ivor (1968), Nijinsky (1970), Roberto (1972), The Minstrel (1977) and Golden Fleece (1982).